Christoph Keller: Data Error – Roma Antichità

 The collages were composed by superimposing two antagonistic elements: high-resolution scans of black-and-white photographs from the "Roma Antichità" section of the Bibliotheca Hertziana’s Photographic Collection mounted on archival cardboard, and screenshots of the artist’s computer crashing under the weight of the files – something it did often during his research on the photographs.

-In the adjacent “Sala del Disegno” of the Palazzo Zuccari, Christoph Keller presents some of his books, including his new publication Dopostoria, 2023, as well as the films Anarcheology, 2014, and Storni Morti, 2018.
+In the adjacent “Sala del Disegno” of the Palazzo Zuccari, Christoph Keller presents some of his books, including his new publication Dopostoria, 2023, as well as the films Anarcheology, 2014, and Storni Morti, 2018 (produced during his time as Rome Prize Fellow and with the support of the German Academy Rome Villa Massimo).

 In 2018/19 Keller was invited by the Bibliotheca Hertziana as the institute’s first Arts Fellow to continue his Anarcheology Museum project and to contribute to the research initiative Rome Contemporary.

-Christoph Keller would like to thank the entire staff of the Bibliotheca Hertziana, its Photographic Collection, Fondazione Catel, and the Berlin Programme for Artistic Research.
+Christoph Keller would like to thank the entire staff of the Bibliotheca Hertziana, its Photographic Collection, Fondazione Catel, the Berlin Programme for Artistic Research and the German Academy Rome Villa Massimo.

 Curated by Lara Demori